 While defending Tom, Atticus verbally confronts and offends Bob Ewell, Mayella’s father, because Bob is a drunk who makes racial slurs and disrespects court procedures.
 Tom is found guilty of rape even though there lacks enough evidence to prove he had done it.
 He then dies during an escape attempt.
 Racism prevails in the South once again.
 Scout and Jem have yet another lesson to learn about society and the unfairness of life.
 Later, Bob Ewell tries to get back at Atticus for his disrespect by attacking his children, Jem and Scout.
 They end up getting saved by, none other than, Boo Radley.
 And the police decide not to press charges against Boo Radley — taking into consideration his mental state on account of self-defense.

 Got no time to read the book but still need that essay?
-Get professional writing help by clicking the button below.
+Get professional "write my essay" help by clicking the button below.

 Character Analysis of Jem Finch

 Like a lot of 10-year-old boys, Jem loves sports and wants to play football.
 Unfortunately, he does not get on the team and the coach tells him it is because he is too skinny.
 It does not discourage him and he continues to come to team practice sessions.
 Although he is not a player, the coach appoints him to be a water boy, which gives him an opportunity to be a part of the team, socialize with the players and gain experience being a part of a team sport.
 You can see that he is very eager to be on the team as he tries to gain weight by eating a lot and can then participate in tryouts and eventually make it onto the team.